Engine Customization Workflow

-Once cloned, enter the Cocos2d-x-lite engine path at the command line and run the following command.
+Once cloned or downloaded, enter the Cocos2d-x-lite engine path at the command line and run the following command.

 # Enter the Cocos2d-x-lite engine path from the command line cd E:/cocos2d-x-lite # Install NPM dependencies npm install # Initialize repo gulp init

 If you get an error like the one below, please download the zip file manually.
 The reason for the error is that the version of a library that your python ships with is too low, but it is not very easy to upgrade.
 The simpler method is to download the zip file and manually put it under the Cocos2d-x-lite engine repo and rename it to